tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

 The `AsyncDelegator` class is defined within the `Async` module.
-This brings us
+This
-to our `method_missing` method above.
-Here's a reminder of what's happening
+`AsyncDelegator` includes the `method_missing` method above we showed above.

-when type `async` into our REPL:
+Here's a reminder of what's happening when we type `async` into our REPL:

 ```ruby
 # HelloAsync has the Async module included